udacity/pdsnd_github/README.md

 file used include: new_york_city.cvs, washington.csv, chicago.csv

 ### Credits
 thanks to Udacity project which inspired me and guided me through this process!
+I really enjoyed it!~~~~~